-Given the requirement to include the short-range target-setting process into VISION 2050, a longrange plan, it was determined that long-term regional targets should be established, as appropriate, for the TAM, highway safety, NHS, freight, and CMAQ performance measures.
-The establishment of the short-term targets for the metropolitan planning area, as required as part of the national performance measure framework, was based on the long-term regional targets.
+Given the requirement to include the short-range target-setting process into VISION 2050, a long-range plan, it was determined that long-term regional targets should be established, as appropriate, for the TAM, highway safety, NHS, freight, and CMAQ performance measures.
+The establishment of the short-term targets for the MPA, as required as part of the national performance measure framework, was based on the long-term regional targets.